If you are a nurse, please start by clicking the ‘Taking a Photo’ button below:

 This option allows the addition of the open source AtomJump Messaging solution to allow an ongoing live discussion forum around particular wounds.
-It also includes a common ‘global’ forum on the search page.
+It also includes a common ‘global’ forum for flagging particular cases to the whole team.

 Tap the blue chat speech bubble next to a wound to open the chat window.
 You can do this on mobile or desktop, in your browser, and also receive notifications if you install the AtomJump Messaging app.
 Please refer to the messaging user guide for further details.